matter-labs/zksync-web-era-docs/docs/reference/architecture/differences-with-ethereum.md

 Considered harmful and deprecated in [EIP-6049](https://eips.ethereum.org/EIPS/eip-6049).

-Always produces a compile-time error with the EraVM compiler.
+Always produces a compile-time error with the zkEVM compiler.

 ### `CALLCODE`

 Deprecated in [EIP-2488](https://eips.ethereum.org/EIPS/eip-2488) in favor of `DELEGATECALL`.

-Always produces a compile-time error with the EraVM compiler.
+Always produces a compile-time error with the zkEVM compiler.

 ### `PC`

 Inaccessible in Yul and Solidity `>=0.7.0`, but accessible in Solidity `0.6`.

-Always produces a compile-time error with the EraVM compiler.
+Always produces a compile-time error with the zkEVM compiler.

 ### `CODESIZE`